EihwazDE/7d2d/H7SB_Toolbelt/README.md

 This mod has **additional modules** that can be optionally activated.

-**This mod requires a new savegame and you have to keep the toolbelt after death.**

 * **Rework: Tool Belt Size**

 	The size of the tool belt has been reduced to 5 slots.